The complete Premier League winners list

 League Titles: 0

-Since the Premier League was introduced, the Anfield side have always been the nearly men – finishing in the top three on six occasions.
+Since the Premier League was introduced, the Anfield side have always been the nearly men – finishing in the top three on seven occasions.

-Arguably the Reds came closest to breaking their duck in the 2013-14 season before they let it slip away late on under Brendan Rodgers.
+Arguably the Reds came closest to breaking their duck last season but a mid-season blip meant it slipped away from Klopp’s side.

 League Titles: 5

 Roman Abramovich has hired and fired plenty of managers since his arrival in 2004.
-That has got them some success, but they have not gone on to dominate as he would have wished.
+That has brought them some success, but are they about to break that mold by appointing a Chelsea legend?

 Current Manager: Unai Emery